The Black Skirts: Career

 In 2004, Jo formed a three-member punk rock band called Castel Prayon while living in New York City.
 The band eventually dissolved as members went on to pursue their individual endeavors, leaving Jo to become a one-man band.

 In 2006, Jo returned to South Korea and began making music as a one-man band under the name, The Black Skirts.
 In 2009, Jo released an unofficial album titled My Feet Don't Touch the Ground (And I Am So Winded I Can't Sing for You Today).
 In 2010, Jo gained notoriety in the Korean indie rock scene upon releasing 201, his first album as The Black Skirts Produced by Kia Eshghi.
 The album was recorded in his basement.
 Later that year, he won Best Modern Rock Album at the Korean Music Awards.
 A special edition of 201 was released on March 18, 2010.
 On July 13, 2011, Jo released his second album, Don't You Worry Baby (I'm Only Swimming).
 On January 7, 2016, Jo signed to Highgrnd.
 On May 30, 2017, Jo released his third album part 1, Team Baby, whose album cover features Jo's parents.
 He announced that this album is composed of three parts.

 In 2018, Jo left Highgrnd and started working under his own company Doggy Rich.
 On February 12, 2019, Jo released his third album part 2, Thirsty, with his label partner Bespok.
 Two years later, Jo released an English-language EP titled Good Luck To You, Girl Scout!.
 The EP was said to be “inspired by my friends who got dumped last summer during the height of Corona Virus.”

+The same year the Black Skirts released The Japanese version of their Team Baby album as the first ever korean indie artist to release music in japan.

+In mid-September 2022, the Black Skirts released the third part of the Love Trilogy, Teen Troubles.
+The Black Skirts described the album as "a love letter from the summer of 1999" and "a story of teenage anxiety, minor heartache, wet dreams of rock and roll encouraged by MTV, and happily wasted youth".
+He also released the short film Teen Troubles in Dirty Jersey with the release of the album.

+In october 2025, The Black Skirts collabed with singer Leah Dou for the single Fruit Fly.